TypeHintsFun/indecro/README.md

 Main ideas are:

-* No pickle!
-Tasks are stored in readable format, so can be used outside of framework
 * Task creator doesn't need to know how tasks are implemented or executed
 * Persistence may be implemented
-* All workers must follow same async style: be either sync or async functions
+* You can choose how jobs will be parallelized and whether they will be parallelized at all

 Currently project is in the design stage and any APIs are to be changed